raganwald/javascript-allonge/manuscript/markdown/References and Rebinding/var.md

       }
     }

 The name `blitz` is actually scoped to the function `foo`, not to the block of code in the consequent of an `if` statement.
 There are roughly two schools of thought.
-One line of reasoning goes like this: Since `bar` is scoped to the function `foo`, you should write the code like this:
+One line of reasoning goes like this: Since `blitz` is scoped to the function `foo`, you should write the code like this:

     function foo (bar) {
       var baz = bar * 2,